-Decoding OtterBox and LifeProof cases for iPhone X | ZDNet
+Decoding OtterBox and LifeProof cases for iPhone XS and XS Max | ZDNet

 Not so fast.

-With the iPhone X, Otter has introduced a new high-end case, the Pursuit.
+With the iPhone X, and now the XS and XS Max, Otter has introduced a new high-end case, the Pursuit.

 It appears that the company has created something of a fusion design between Defender and FRE.
 It essentially merged the DNA between the two companies with this product.